ZaneMa528/Invocieflow-ui/user-story.md

 This project aims to develop a web application that demonstrates e-invoicing API capabilities for Small and Medium Enterprises (SMEs) by leveraging the Reckon One API and supplementing it with additional services for Australian e-invoicing standards.
 The application will provide a user-friendly Website that demonstrates various e-invoicing API endpoints and their functions, focusing on three main categories:

-1. **Invoice Creation** - Creating invoices via Reckon One API and converting to UBL XML format
+1. **Invoice Creation** - Creating invoices via Reckon One API with automatic conversion to UBL XML format
-2. **Invoice Validation** - Validating UBL XML invoices against Australian e-invoicing standards
+2. **Invoice Validation** - Automatically validating UBL XML invoices against Australian e-invoicing standards
-3. **Invoice Sending** - Transmitting invoices via email and PEPPOL network
+3. **Invoice Sending** - Transmitting validated invoices via email and PEPPOL network

-The application will serve as a SaaS solution, allowing SMEs to create, validate, and send e-invoices without the need for expensive, inflexible vendor solutions that comply with Australian standards
+The application will serve as a SaaS solution, allowing SMEs to create, validate, and send e-invoices without the need for expensive, inflexible vendor solutions that comply with Australian standards.

 ## Core Purpose